oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 ### **The `share_provider` user provides the recipient with the activation link**

-1. As the  **`share_provider`** user, generate the activation link's URL that will enable the authorized recipient to download the `delta_share_profile.json` configuration file. _We will use this method in this workshop_.
+1. As the  **`share_provider`** user, generate the activation link's URL that will enable the authorized recipient to download the `delta_share_profile.json` configuration file.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.

     ```
     <copy>